mshash8/data-512-project/README.md

 LICENSE File: Contains the MIT LICENSE for the project's code, ensuring it is freely usable and the [Creative Commons License](https://creativecommons.org/licenses/by/4.0/).

 # Special Considerations
 * The GeoJSON dataset from USGS is extensive, containing approximately 136,000 fire occurrences that require thorough analysis.
-Although loading this data was made more straightforward with the Reader written by Prof. David McDonald, filtering the data required parsing through these rows to include only those fire occurrences falling within the scope of this assignment, which consumed a significant amount of time.
+Although loading this data was made more straightforward with the Reader written by Dr. David W. McDonald, filtering the data required parsing through these rows to include only those fire occurrences falling within the scope of this assignment, which consumed a significant amount of time.

 * Extensive error handling was also necessary, as not all fields were present in every data row.
 For instance, the 'rings' parameter needed to be verified and handled accordingly.